HazardFY/Contrastive-Neuron-Pruning-for-Backdoor-Defense/README.md

 This is an official implementation of the TIP 2025 Paper **[Contrastive-Neuron-Pruning-for-Backdoor-Defense](https://ieeexplore.ieee.org/document/10887056)** in Pytorch.

-The code is being organized and is expected to be released in March.
+The code is being organized and is expected to be released soon.

 ## Citation